kazuyukifujita/kazuyukifujita.github.io/cv/index.md

 ## Currently

-I am an Assistant Professor of Research Institute of Electrical Communication at Tohoku University.
+I am an Assistant Professor of Research Institute of Electrical Communication at Tohoku University, and have been granted the title of Prominent Research Fellow at Tohoku University from 2023.
 My research interest includes **Human-Computer Interaction** and **Virtual Reality**.
-More specifically, I focus on "workspaces" that surrounds human activities, and research **Human-Workspace Interaction** that support various human activities through interaction with the computerized/virtualized workspaces or its components.
+More specifically, I focus on "workspaces" that surrounds human activities, and research **Human-Workspace Interaction**, which supports various human activities through interaction with the computerized or virtualized workspaces and their components.

 ## Employment